medikoo/deferred/README.md

 <a name="control-flow-join" />
 ### join(...)

-`join` returns promise which resolves with array of resolved values of all arguments.
+`join` returns promise which resolves with an array of resolved values of all arguments.
 Values may be anything, also errors (rejected promises, functions that thrown errors, errors itself).
 Returned promise always fulfills, never rejects.

 <a name="control-flow-all" />
 ### all(...)

 Same as `join`, with that difference that all arguments need to be succesful.
 If there's any error, chain execution is stopped (following functions are not invoked), and promise is rejected with error that broke the chain.
-In succesful case promise value is  same as with `join` we get array of results.
+In succesful case promise value is  same as with `join`, we get array of results.

 <a name="control-flow-first" />
 ### first(...)